-Almost every day I get comments and emails of people telling me I am a supermom.
+Almost every day I get comments and emails from people telling me I am a supermom.
 They seem to think that I get everything done every day and my life is just perfect.
 So, I get asked often for advice about what I give my kids to eat, how I keep my house clean all the time, and how I cook 3 meals a day from scratch.
-Read on to learn a little bit more about the day to day in our farmhouse.
+Read on to learn a little bit more about the day-to-day in our farmhouse.

 The Question I get all the time

 On a daily basis, I receive tons of questions from moms who want to know how I get everything done with five kids.
 People assume that I am a supermom, able to keep a perfectly clean house at all times, and make three gorgeous meals a day completely from scratch.

 These are just some of the comments left on my YouTube channel from some very sweet subscribers of mine.

 I bet if you watch the video below you will find that my life isn’t as stressful, and perfect, as everyone thinks!

 Answering a Recurring Question | How I get EVERYTHING Done with 5 Kids| Supermom? | Do you ever relax?
 Video